ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/bundles/encryption.markdown

 {NOTE It is your responsibility to backup the encryption key, because there is no way to recover data without it. /}

+## Remarks

+{WARNING:Encryption & Backups}
+The backup of an encrypted database contains the encryption key (`Raven/Encryption/Key`) as a plain text.
+This is required to make RavenDB able to restore the backup on a different machine.
+{WARNING/}

 ## Related articles

 TODO